ArturBalashov/blockchain_issue/README.md

 # Why Hashcash

     This is the most known proof-of-work algorithm, which is used in Bitcoin's mining.
+Also I has a very little time to get more knowledges about blockchain.